 8. Once the push process is completed, you will be shown a success toast message.

-9. When a unit is pushed to a classroom, a new section is created in that classroom linked to this unit.
-This section can be edited or deleted by the classroom's instructor, though that will not remove the lessons/assessments inside and they will be moved to the previous section available.
+9. When a unit is pushed to a classroom, a new section is created at the end in that classroom linked to this unit.
+This section can be edited or deleted by the classroom's instructor, though deleting the section will not remove the lessons/assessments inside and they will just be moved to the previous section available.

 10. The copied section will contain a copy of all the lessons and assessments which will be in draft mode, by default.
 The following will apply for the materials: